MiningMath

 Runtime Barriers

 The runtime depends on a combination of multiple aspects.
-It is directly related to the complexity of the deposit.
-The runtime is directly proportional to the number of:
+It is directly related to the complexity of the deposit and it is proportional to the number of:

 • Blocks.